RegardsOss/regards-backend/rs-processing/processing/processing-order-processes/src/main/resources/fr/cnes/regards/modules/processing/plugins/impl/SimpleShellProcessPluginUser.md

 If the cardinality parameter is set to "ONE_PER_INPUT_FILE", this plugin attempts to map all the output files to input files having the same name (except for the extension).

-## Forbid split in suborders
+### Maximum number of items in the basket

-If this parameter is active, the order will not be split into multiple suborders.
-Therefore, the maximum number "FEATURES" must be carefully calibrated to avoid a memory overload.
+If the "maximum number of items" and "forbid split into suborders" parameters are configured, the plugin will block the addition of products to the cart beyond the configured limit.